-Our Annual General Meeting for the year ended 30 September 2019 will be held in Macclesfield at 12:00 noon on Thursday 19 March 2020 as set out on page 49.
-Further detailed instructions on proxy voting are on pages 51 and 52 but we hope that shareholders will choose to attend the meeting in person where possible.
+Our Annual General Meeting for the year ended 30 September 2019 will be held in Macclesfield at 12:00 noon on Thursday 19 March 2020.

 I would like to take this opportunity to thank shareholders for their support this past year but also to highlight the hard work and dedication of those working with me to make CS Project a reality.
 As we go forward in 2020, I think we can justifiably say that our flagship CS Project is still on track, if a little behind the original schedule, due to factors beyond our control, and we look forward to progressing the project further in 2020.